semrush/intergalactic/website/docs/components/input-tags/input-tags.md

 | ------------------------- | ------------------- | ------------------------ |
 | ![](static/input-tag1.png) | ![](static/input-tag2.png) | ![](static/input-tag3.png) |

-When you focus on the input field, if there are preset options available (such as a database of minion addresses or previously entered keywords), a [Combobox](/components/auto-suggest/auto-suggest) will open.
+When you focus on the input field, if there are preset options available (such as a database of minion addresses or previously entered keywords), a [combobox menu](/components/auto-suggest/auto-suggest) will open.
 Pressing `Enter` or clicking on a list item will insert its value into the input field and wrap it in a tag.

-If the input field doesn't have preset options and allows users to enter any data, the entered data will be wrapped in a tag using punctuation separators, as described below.

 ## Turning text into tags